cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - the requirements for installation of the official Open Rails version apply, with the precisions of next lines
 - XNA 3.1 Redistributable is not needed
 - you must have at least a Windows Vista computer.
 Windows XP is not supported
-- start openrails simply by clicking on Openrails.exe
+- start openrails simply by clicking on Openrails.exe.
-- don't try to update the pack by using the link on the upper right side of the main menu window: you would return to the official OR version.

 RELEASE NOTES
-This unofficial version has been derived from the latest official OpenRails testing revision X1.3.1-342, which already includes Monogame.
+This unofficial version has been derived from the latest official OpenRails testing revision X1.3.1-348, which already includes Monogame.

 This version includes some features not (yet) available in the Open Rails testing official version, that is:
 - addition of track sounds in the sound debug window (by dennisat)